23 Mar Pronouncing the Glottal Stop in English

 Before Consonants, /t/ Sounds Like A Glottal Stop

-In the accent model we teach at British Accent Academy – Standard Southern British – we don’t normally say [‘brɪʔɪʃ] in formal contexts.
+In the accent model we teach at British Accent Academy – Standard Southern British – we don’t normally say [‘brɪʔɪʃ] with a glottal stop.
 We normally say [‘brɪtʰɪʃ].
 We only use the glottal stop to replace [t] when the <t> comes before a consonant.
 If the letter t comes before a vowel sound, we pronounce it [tʰ] (a normal [t] with a puff of air).

 In some accents (like Adele’s regional London accent), /t/ is usually pronounced as a glottal stop before vowel sounds as well as before consonant sounds.
 Adele says [‘brɪʔɪʃ], but I usually say [‘brɪtʰɪʃ].
 This is because I have a different accent.

-These days, most British people will slip the glottal stop in before vowel sounds in informal speech.
+These days, most British people will slip the glottal stop in before vowel sounds in informal speech, especially between words.
 This is even true for those who usually speak with a Standard Southern British Accent, like me.